HDC Initiatives for People with Disabilities

 LEND

 Leadership Education in Neurodevelopmental and Related Disabilities (LEND) is a nine-month training program.
 LEND helps self-advocates and family members become effective advocates and community leaders.
-LEND also trains graduate students and professionals to prioritize the needs of children with autism spectrum disorders (ASD) and other neurodevelopmental disabilities.
+LEND also trains graduate students and professionals to prioritize the needs of children with autism spectrum disorders (ASD) and other Neurodevelopmental disabilities.

 CAC